cubicYYY/Personal-Blog-with-Hexo-Cactus/source/_posts/Rust-Async-Demystified-p1.md

 ---

 Languages like C/C++ and Rust, however, are not equipped with a built-in asynchronous runtime for [some reasons](https://stackoverflow.com/questions/66281348/why-does-cs-async-await-not-need-an-event-loop), so you can hardly see those callbacks (though they are possible).
 In this case, many asynchronous I/O interfaces (e.g., `io_uring`) provided by the OS work like this: you issue an I/O request, which registers your program inside the system, and the program continues; when your program needs the result of that request to continue processing, just call a function like `wait()`.
-If the result is not yielded yet, the current thread cannot continue, so it will be parked and yield the CPU to other threads, so there is no blocking here; when the request is fulfilled, your program will be re-scheduled(woken up) by the OS to continue processing.
+If the result is not yielded yet, the current thread cannot continue, so it will be parked and yield the CPU to other threads, so there is no blocking here; when the request is fulfilled, your program will be re-scheduled(woken up) by the OS to continue.
 This is the event-driven style, and it utilizes interrupts or other low-level techniques to sense events effectively.

 Is the callback gone here?
 Yes and no. A "general callback" is implicitly implemented in your system: the thread scheduler.
 Various events result in the same callback: wake the corresponding thread up.
 Then, your thread should check if it can really continue processing.
 If not, just go to sleep again (this is called a "spurious wakeup").

-**Spoiler**: If the scheduler is implemented in the user space, you get [green threads](https://en.wikipedia.org/wiki/Green_thread), which belongs to asynchronous programming.
+**Spoiler**: If the scheduler is implemented not in the kernel but in the user space, you get [green threads](https://en.wikipedia.org/wiki/Green_thread), which belongs to asynchronous programming.

 ---